AdobeDocs/experience-manager-cloud-service.en/help/screens-cloud/using-core-product-features/thumbnail-support-videos.md

 * A video component with only the thumbnail set will play the thumbnail.

-* A video component with both the video and thumbnail set will play the video.
+* A video component with both the video (if the video has correct rendition) and thumbnail set will play the video.

 * A video component with the video set will play the thumbnail, in case of a playback error, or will just skip to the next item in case the thumbnail is not configured.